rbaumgarten/xlt-testsuite-documentation/README.md

 #### Masking

-In this context masking means to hide all page interactions that are essential for the main test focus but are not important for the test object themselves.
-Hence all need page module can be aggegrated into a single pageflow.
+In this context masking means to hide a set of multiple page interactions that are essential to the test case itself but are not important to the test focus of the test case.
+Hence all needed interactions can be aggegrated into a single pageflow and be gently hidden when opening a test case.
 _For example a specific flow can be used for test case setup and another for a test case teardown._

 #### Workflows